jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

-Ambidexterity brings us up to a 55% offhand strike chance.
-This brings our chance with a Short Blade with Jab up to 110%, meaning we reliably strike twice every turn.
+Multiweapon Expertise brings us up to a 50% offhand strike chance.
 Combine this with elemental mods on each weapon and we already have a very powerful build.
 If you still are using a non-Short Blade in your offhand, stop immediately.
 Swap to a Short Blade, it’s just miles better.

-### Two-Weapon Fighting
+### Multiweapon Mastery

 <div class="section-info">

-**Cost:** 300
+**Cost:** 200

 **Obtain By:** Mid-Late Game